Diwali

 Holiday

-Diwali, also known as Deepavali is a public holiday so schools and businesses remain closed for at least two days.
+Also known as Deepawali, it is a public holiday so schools and businesses remain closed for at least two days.

 As lamps flicker and the country lights up with fireworks, people from around the world gather to participate in this illuminating celebration, glorifying the spirit of unity in diversity and togetherness.